History of the University of Scranton: Future of the university

 On April 26, 2008, the university held a public launch of its new fundraising campaign.
 The campaign includes the DeNaples Center, The Dionne Green, Condron Hall, renovations to the Estate as a new home for admissions and the development of a new science facility.
 Other campaign priorities include building endowment for financial aid, scholarships and faculty development and growing support in annual giving.

 On October 26, 2009, the university began construction on a new science/humanities facility, the Loyola Science Center.

 On May 6, 2010, the university announced plans to build a new apartment style Residence Hall with a food option as well as a new fitness facility on the first floor.
 This will be located across the street from the DeNaples Center on the 900 block of Mulberry Street.

 On August 30, 2010, President Scott Pilarz, S.J. announced that he would leave the university at the end of the academic year to become the president of Marquette University.

 On December 15, 2010, Christopher "Kip" Condron announced that Kevin Quinn, S.J. would become the 25th President of the University of Scranton.
 Quinn is originally from New York, a graduate of Fordham University and was, prior to his appointment, the executive director of the Ignatian Center for Jesuit Education at Santa Clara University, where he was also a professor of law.

 In fall 2011, Scranton welcomed two new facilities to the city's skyline: the Loyola Science Center and an apartment and fitness complex on the 900 block of Mulberry Street.

-The 200,000-square-foot science center is home to 22 class and seminar rooms, 34 laboratories and a multistory atrium.
-It is a fitting home to Scranton's rich legacy of science education, and serves as a center of collaborative learning for all members of the campus and community.
+The 200,000-square-foot science center is home to 22 class and seminar rooms, 34 laboratories, and a multistory atrium, and it functions as a center for collaborative learning for all members of the campus and community.

 The apartment and fitness complex, which consists of the Rev. Scott R. Pilarz, S.J., Hall and Montrone Hall, stands directly across the street from the Patrick and Margaret DeNaples Center and provides fitness space, a dining area and apartment-style units to accommodate 400 juniors and seniors.

 Edward R. Leahy Jr. Hall, which houses the departments of physical therapy, occupational therapy and exercise science, was dedicated in September 2015.

 In these early years of the 21st century, the University is building on its historical and educational heritage guided by its "Engaged, Integrated, Global" strategic plan for 2015–2020.
 This plan guides the University's efforts in ever-improving the education and formation of students in the Catholic, Jesuit educational tradition through learning experiences that are transformative and reflective.
 Integrated teaching and learning opportunities across disciplines and programs emphasize understanding, discernment and action in a global context.